Debaal: Archaeology

+Hypogeum

 In 1961, a hypogeum, a large underground burial chamber, was excavated by the Lebanese Antiquities Service at Debaal.
 Dating to the late 1st and early 2nd centuries AD, the tomb's construction extended until the early 3rd century AD.
 It did not appear to be linked to any nearby settlement, and whether it was part of a larger cemetery complex remains uncertain.

-The hypogeum features intricate painted decorations depicting garlands of fruits and flowers, rosettes, pediments, and columns adorning the walls around the burial niches (loculi).
+The hypogeum features painted decorations depicting garlands of fruits and flowers, rosettes, pediments, and columns adorning the walls around the burial niches (loculi).
 Within the tomb, archaeologists discovered a total of thirty-four coffin burials, including twenty-nine lead, four stone, and one terracotta coffin.
 Evidence of iron nails in some loculi suggested the use of wooden coffins.
 Six of the coffins were identified as child burials based on their smaller size.
 One sarcophagus contained a Greek inscription dated to AD 136.

-Excavations yielded a total of 123 artifacts across thirty-three loculi, with a notable abundance of glass vessels, lamps, and coins compared to regional averages.
+Excavations yielded a total of 123 artifacts across thirty-three loculi; glass vessels, lamps, and coins were abundant compared to regional averages.